DeepRegNet/DeepReg/docs/source/introduction.rst

 .. note::

-    DeepReg beta will be released in Autumn 2020 - however, many tutorials, demos and much of the core functionality are already accessible.
+    DeepReg :superscript:`beta` will be released in Autumn 2020 - however, many tutorials, demos and much of the core functionality are already accessible.